 - Support Services

 - Alternative Education Services

-The US Department of Labor, through the Workforce Investment Act, provides funding to support intensive workforce development activities for teens living below the poverty level and facing additional barriers to employment, including teen parents, youthful offenders, teens below grade level, drop outs, and others.
+The US Department of Labor, through the Workforce Innovation and Opportunity Act, provides funding to support intensive workforce development activities for teens living below the poverty level and facing additional barriers to employment, including teen parents, youthful offenders, teens below grade level, drop outs, and others.
 Teens in these program received access to 10 youth services including Tutoring, Study skills training, and instruction-leading to completion of secondary school, including dropout prevention strategies, Work Experience, Alternative Secondary School Services, Mentoring, Leadership Development, Supportive Services, Comprehensive Guidance and Counseling, Summer Employment, and Occupational Skills Training and 12 months of Follow Up Services.